cs4372/ios-study-guide/concurrency/Threads-GCD/Threads-GCD.md

 - Parallel tasks are split into subtasks that are assigned to multiple workers and then completed simultaneously.
 - Not as efficient as many workers are used to accomplish 1 task

+“Concurrency is about dealing with many things at once, parallelism is about doing many things at once.
+Concurrency is a way to structure things so you can maybe use parallelism to do a better job.” - Rob Pike

 ### Process
 - A process represents an individual running application
 - Has at least 1 thread